Child employment legislation

 There is an exemption from Licensing available which allows a young person to perform on up to four days in any six month period.

-Notifications of Licence Free Day approval can be made by completing and returning the form below.
+Notifications of Licence Free Day approval can be made by completing our form:

 Body of persons